 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 Better on DVD: The series pretty clearly works better as a longer narrative, considering that several episodes can easily be watched seamlessly.
-Has Cartoon Network realized this and capitalized on it with a DVD release?
-No!
+Sadly, it hasn't been put out on DVD or even Netflix streaming, so fans can enjoy it that way.

 Complete Monster: General Modula was originally a reasonable, heroic man, but all of the good traits Modula once had withered and died when his former best friend, the King of Galaluna, mistakenly left him for dead.
 Possessing now only a lust for vengeance against his former comrade, and a thirst for conquest, Modula betrayed his homeworld to the Mutradi monsters and slaughtered and enslaved its inhabitants.
 Fearing that only the princess of Galaluna, Illana, can restore the hopes of the planet's people and have them rally against him, Modula sends countless monsters to ravage the planet where she's hiding out.
 It's made clear in the show that the buildings and cities his monsters destroy are not conveniently empty, and at one point Modula goes so far as to send a living bomb capable of wiping out a planet to earth all so he can kill one girl.
 While seemingly stoic on the outside, in actuality Modula is utterly Ax-Crazy and is willing to kill anyone, even his own minions, at the drop of a hat.
 Instances of this can be seen when he smiles as he snaps the neck of a resistance fighter and when he casually vaporizes a minion who had failed him without even getting up from his chair.